 No stranger to “recycling lives” and serving up second chances, in 1993 Shegerian co-founded Homeboy Tortillas and Homeboy Industries, which continues to serve as a paradigm for urban renewal in America and was awarded the New York Stock Exchange Building for the Future Award for creating new jobs and opportunities for gang-impacted youth in post-riot Los Angeles.

-As Chief Operating Officer of ERI®, Tammy Shegerian oversees and manages the day-to-day operations of each aspect of the organization and is an active member of ERI’s Board of Directors.
+Tammy Shegerian oversees and manages the day-to-day operations of each aspect of the organization and is an active member of ERI’s Board of Directors.

 It’s a role she fits perfectly due to her 25 years of business management experience, most recently having served as chief operating officer and vice president of a privately held food manufacturer.
 For more than a decade, she was instrumental in achieving dramatic revenue growth while increasing net income through development and management of the company’s continuous improvement program.
 During this period, the company grew from number five to number one market share in its space.